 All MLST-like typing methods in EnteroBase are derived from a genome assembly of sequenced reads.
 An explanation of this method is found in EnteroBase QAssembly.

 For a general description of the in silico typing method, see Enterobase nomenclature.
 For details about the application of these methods for each species:

-If you use GrapeTree please cite the preprint:
+- If you use GrapeTree please cite the following paper:

 3rd Party acknowledgements¶

 If you use data generated by 3rd party tools in EnteroBase, please cite both EnteroBase and the paper describing the specific tool.

 - rMLST is Copyright 2010-2016, University of Oxford. rMLST is described in: Jolley et al. 2012 Microbiology 158:1005-15.

 - Serovar predictions (SISTR) have been calculated using the pipeline developed by the SISTR team and is described in Yoshida et al. 2016 PLoS ONE 11(1): e0147101 and evaluated in Robertson et al. 2018 M Gen 4(2):e000151

 - SeqSero2 is described in Zhang et al. 2019 Appl Environ Microbiol 85:e01746-19